 #10 - Given the Sons of Seth theory, who then are the imprisoned angels described in 1 Peter, 2 Peter and Jude?
 Here, we have three clear New Testament confirmations of the angel view of Genesis 6 (to be described in a future article).
 If the Sethite view is correct, what did these angels do to get imprisoned, and where does the Bible tell us about this?
 The authors of these passages wrote them assuming their audiences were well aware of the context.
 The only context provided earlier in the Bible is the Genesis 6 story, which was well-known by not only the Jewish culture, but all ancient cultures worldwide.
 Proponents of the “Sethite” theory have nothing to which they can ascribe these New Testament passages.

 #11 - All of the ancient Greek and Hebrew sources are in agreement that the Nephilim were the offspring of angels and women.
 What evidence can those who believe in the Sons of Seth theory use to refute this unanimous agreement?
-And why does the Sons of Seth view only seem to date back to Julius Africanus at the earliest (who lived during the 2nd and 3rd Centuries A.D.)?
+And why does the Sons of Seth view only seem to date back to Julius Africanus at the earliest (who lived during the second and third centuries AD)?